 How do these two pillows stack up, and which is going to be the right match?
 Check out my video comparison below or keep scrolling for more details.
 Don’t hesitate to comment below if any questions pop up!

-Purple's original pillow is made with their signature hyper-elastic polymer Smart Comfort Grid material that gives the pillow a softer feel but without losing support and pressure relief.
+Purple's original pillow is made with their signature Smart Comfort Grid polymer material that gives the pillow a plusher feel but without losing the support.

 Let’s take a side-by-side look at both the Casper pillow and the Purple pillow.

 There are only a few similarities between these two pillows!

 - 100-night trial periods to test the pillows out

 - Outer covers and inner cores can be washed

 - Both are the original pillows from two well-known mattress brands

 - Pillow-in-a-pillow design features an outer pillow that opens up to reveal a smaller inner pillow